 Jeff, who by the way comes off as a weird and winning mix of Obama and Dubya rather than Clinton (despite Obama’s relative obscurity at this time), asks Laine if she has anything in her past that she needs to put on the table before this thing kicks into high gear.
 She says no.

 Almost immediately, Runyon digs up some dirt from her college days: a frat party where she, a sorority girl, may or may not have participated in openly granting sexual favors and possibly some kind of orgy.
 Though film exists of this event, her face is never fully seen, but the girl in the video looks like her and all the facts add up.
-Laine, enraged, refuses to comment on the incident and decides to neither confirm or deny anything on the basis that it shouldn’t matter what sex she did or did not have in college decades ago.
+Laine, enraged, refuses to comment on the incident and decides to neither confirm nor deny anything, on the basis that it shouldn’t matter what sex she did or did not have in college decades ago.

 Alot– ALOT more goes on as The Contender unfolds, but two questions at the heart of the film lept out at me over this viewing like the pages of a pop-up book.
 First, as aforementioned, so far as politics are concerned, how do we define character, and does it matter?
 The other element I find more interesting: in a movie that fully rejects nonpartisan storytelling, how should we handle the championing of one party’s viewpoint and the vilification of another’s?

 The Contender unabashedly reflects a major conversation of the late 90’s in its examination of the weight that the political sphere and the general public places on scandal.
 If someone in a high office of the government is involved in what the US at large rejects as immoral or generally unbecoming, should they be rejected?
 Even if we could all agree that participation in a college orgy or an extramarital affair is an example of bad behavior– which we can’t, by the way, because of religion, sex-positivity, feminism, a history of social repression, situational ambiguity, and the basic concept of free will– we cannot come to a consensus about whether or not a questionable, even recent personal history has any relevance when it comes to leadership.
 Did the fact that you had sex with Monica Lewinsky in the oval office affect how you handled foreign policy?
 What about the economy?
-Did the fact that you lied about your sexual dalliance and asked for a definition of the word “is” mean anything?
+Did the fact that you lied about a blow job and asked for a definition of the word “is” mean anything?